UC Davis conducts exit surveys of staff who leave UC Davis or UC Davis Health

 To promote workplace excellence, information from the exit survey will be shared on a regular basis, likely on a quarterly basis, so that data-driven improvements can be implemented across the Davis campus and Health.
 Central HR will receive reports from Gartner, after a sufficient number of responses are received to ensure confidentiality.
 Central HR will share aggregate data to reveal areas of opportunity and best practices along with trends over time.
 In addition to schools, colleges and divisions, Human Resources plans to partner with various groups in this effort, such as the HR Advisory Committee and partners across UC Davis (e.g., Staff Assembly, SDAAC, etc.).

-If an issue is reported that requires follow-up or investigation, HR will involve the appropriate department.
+If an issue is reported that requires follow-up or investigation, HR will involve the appropriate offices.

-- Will departments/colleges get to see their data/reports?
+- Will schools/colleges/divisions get to see their data/reports?

 Yes.
-The information will only be provided to departments/colleges after a minimum number of responses are received, to preserve the confidentiality of the respondents.
+The information will only be provided to schools/colleges/divisions after a minimum number of responses are received, to preserve the confidentiality of the respondents.

 Below is a sample dashboard indicating the trend for the Top 5 Characteristics That Dissatisfied Employees.